H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 | ZIP-code-level RBAC | 993 ZCTA centroids ready for spatial role scoping | Schema ready; automated enforcement is OI-38-C |
 | Background → identity promotion | Patterns in `ms_jarvis_memory` ChromaDB eligible for identity-level promotion | Manual April 3; automated pipeline is OI-38-D |

 The structural connection between higher-impact actions and real people is implemented and auditable.
-The four automation items (OI-38-A through OI-38-D) are the Ch 38 sprint contract — they extend and operationalize what is already structurally in place.
+The four automation items (OI-38-B through OI-38-D) are part of the Ch 38 sprint contract — they extend and operationalize what is already structurally in place.

 ---